rGunti/FloppyBot/docs/commands/tools.md

 ## `translate`

 Translates a given text from one langauage to another using [DeepL Translator](https://www.deepl.com/).

-**Default Settings**: Restricted to "Viewers" and above, Cooldown 25s

 Syntax: `translate <Input Text> [from <Input Language>] to <Output Language>`